bbauska/UC-Davis-Inter-jQuery/readme.md

 First, we can look at where these scripts go, and over here, notice this one is listing jQuery 1.6.2, that&apos;s a really old version of jQuery.
-And then we&apos;ve got the flex slider JS here, we&apos;ve got the CSS file.
+And then we&apos;ve got the flexslider JS here, we&apos;ve got the CSS file.
 I&apos;d rather load up the most recent version of jQuery rather than the old version of jQuery.

 Let&apos;s go over to our files over here.
-And on our index page, up at the top of the page, this is where we want to put a link to the flex slider CSS.
+And on our index page, up at the top of the page, this is where we want to put a link to the flexslider CSS.
 So, I&apos;m just going to add a link here, link href = &quot;
 flexslider.css&quot;.
 Don&apos;t forget rel =&quot;stylesheet&quot;, and make sure you
 spell style sheet right.
 Okay, so that will link that up.
 You can see